yashm-1910/Python-miniproject/README.md

 # Disaster Management Site

-This project was created as Python Mini Project for SEM 4
+This project was created as Python Mini Project for SEM 4.
+The objective of this project is to develop a system that can be used to inform people about disasters, display live COIVD-19 and vaccination stats using Plotly.

 ## Getting Started